eth-protocol-fellows/cohort-one/notes/muddlebee/stage-1-project-discovery.md

 ### 3. Expand Your Knowledge

 - Deep dive into existing Ethereum client protocols and how Portal Network is doing it better?
-- Study the existing authoring EIP process and implementation at client side.
+- Study the existing authoring EIP process and implementation at the client side.

 ### 4. Externally Beneficial